Jane Severance

-Jane Severance (born 1957) is an American author of children's literature and educator.
+Jane Severance (born 1957) is an American author of children's literature and an educator.
 She has published three books for young readers, including her first work, When Megan Went Away (1979), the first children's picture book to include LGBT characters.

 Severance grew up in Idaho before coming out as a lesbian and moving to Denver to study early childhood education.
 There, she became involved with the local lesbian feminist community.
 Her works, all of which include lesbian characters, deal with parental separation (When Megan Went Away), non-nuclear communal parenting (Lots of Mommies, 1983), and parental alcoholism (Ghost Pains, 1992).
 Scholars of children's literature have described Severance's works as unique and honest portrayals of lesbian life that differ in tone from the portrayals in many other picture books with LGBT characters.

 Early life

 Jane Severance was born in Moscow, Idaho, in 1957.
 Much of her extended family also lived in the state.
-Severance's father was an electrical engineer; he also described himself as a "farmer-mechanic" and "farmer-carpenter" whose craftiness and resourcefulness Severance felt she learned from him.
+Severance's father was an electrical engineer who described himself as a "farmer-mechanic" and "farmer-carpenter".
+Severance felt she learned to be crafty and resourceful from him, and later became an avid seamstress.
 Her mother dealt with alcohol and prescription drug abuse throughout Severance's childhood.
+In spite of this, she described her youth as idyllic, growing up in a family (including two grandparents and an aunt) who valued reading.
 In Severance's early life, her father took work at Los Alamos National Laboratory in New Mexico, so her family relocated there for a time.
 Later, they returned to Idaho and Severance joined the Girl Scouts.

 Severance began writing stories at age seven.
 Since she did not receive much support from her family to pursue writing professionally, she instead decided to study early childhood education.
 She came out as a lesbian and moved to Denver for college.
 Severance's conservative uncles shunned her when she came out, but her father accepted her.
 Around this time, when Severance turned 20, her mother became sober and "has been very supportive since".
 In Denver, Severance got involved with the local lesbian feminist community.
 She and her peers ran a bookstore called Woman to Woman, a production company called Virago, and a newspaper called the Big Mama Rag.